VedMishra28102006/house_price_prediction/README.md

 4) Courtesy

-The Housing.csv dataset for training used in this app is taken from kaggle whose link is given below:
+The Housing.csv dataset for training used in this project is taken from kaggle whose link is given below:

 https://www.kaggle.com/datasets/sukhmandeepsinghbrar/housing-price-dataset